Kingdom of Kaffa: History

 Around the 18th century the kingdom was invaded by the Mecha Oromos.
-But due to its difficult terrian, Kaffa was able to repel the invasion.
+But due to its difficult terrain, Kaffa was able to repel the invasion.
 However all territories north of the Gojeb river was lost to the Oromos.

-The last Kaffa king, Gaki Sherocho, resisted for months the combined armies of Wolde Giyorgis, Ras Damisse, and King Abba Jifar II of Jimma, until he was captured 11 September 1897, and was first sent to Ankober, then to Addis Ababa.
+The last Kaffa king, Gaki Sherocho, resisted for months against the combined armies of Welde Giyorgis Aboye, Ras Damisse, and King Abba Jifar II of Jimma, until he was captured 11 September 1897, and was first sent to Ankober, then to Addis Ababa.
 Kaffa was then held as a fief by Wolde Giyogis until 1914.
 During his visit to Kaffa in 1897, Alexander Bulatovich had the opportunity to study the culture of the inhabitants, describing them in his book With the Armies of Menelik II, emperor of Ethiopia, identifying a number of practices in common with the more familiar Amhara people.

 After the annexation into Ethiopia, the inhabitants suffered greatly due to the slave-raids organized by Abba Jifar II, and the region almost became uninhabited.
 During the reorganization of the provinces in 1942, the former kingdom was enlarged by the addition of a number of other kingdoms from the Gibe region to become Kaffa Province.